TheDataShed/param/README.md

 - New Commands
 	- Set command - Command to set parameters
 	- Delete command - Command to delete parameters
-	- Show command - Like `copy -v` without copying to clipboard
 - Improvements
 	- Add a flag to specify parameter type.
 	Currently only works with `SecureString`s.
 - Shell Completion
 	- `zsh` completion doesn't seem to work.
 	- Update or delete the bash completion cache after creating/deleting parameters
 	- Add bash completion for other subcommands and flags.
 - Write Tests
 - Improve Documentation
 	- More Examples
 	- Write about how to set up AWS variables/profile.
-- Refactor
-	- Common SSM service instead of duplicated in all commands.
+	(And what capabilities are required)